Glenf/dotfiles/README.md

 # Dotfiles

-These are my dotfiles.
-Atleast some of them.
-I'm in the process on transitioning them to here.
-Soon I'll have an "installer" for these files.
+These are my `dotfiles`.
+There are many `dotfiles` available, but these are mine.
+I've got `dotfiles` for zsh, vim/neovim, and tmux.

 ## Installation

-Git magic and symbolic links.
-Manually.
+If you trust me you could run `bash -c "$(curl -fsSL https://raw.githubusercontent.com/Glenf/dotfiles/main/install)"`.
+I wouldn't trust me.

 ## Credits

-Most of this stuff is inspired or copied from https://github.com/joshtronic/dotfiles.
+Some of this stuff is inspired by https://github.com/joshtronic/dotfiles.
 So thank you.